ztonge/Cultural-Food/README.md

-<a href='https://learn.co/lessons/hs-sinatra-project-template' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-sinatra-project-template' title='Sinatra Template'>Sinatra Template</a> on Learn.co and start learning to code for free.</p>